-We will also place heightened emphasis upon the following guiding principles:
+We also place heightened emphasis upon the following guiding principles:

-- Tactical project planning will remain aligned with overall strategic objectives
+- Service roadmaps and project planning must remain aligned with Harvard's strategic objectives

 The Identity and Access Management Program was created under the umbrella of a program plan outlining an implementation framework, key objectives for implementation and delivery, 11 primary program concentrations, and additional details.
-Download the plan, or see additional implementation updates, executive dashboards, and other materials documenting our progress on our Resources page.
+Download the plan.